-Competition: Game on!
+Competition: Game On!

-Competition is the rivalry among two or more businesses to attract scarce, or limited, customer dollars.
-Suppose you owned an online movie- and television-show streaming business-the only business of its type on the Web.
+Competition is the rivalry between two or more businesses to attract scarce, or limited, customer dollars.
+Suppose you owned an online movie and TV show streaming business the only business of its type on the web.
 If you were the only streaming service online, you wouldn't need to worry about competition.
 If customers wanted to watch movies and shows online, they would have to come to you.
-But, in reality, customers are able to stream movies and shows from different sources, including Netflix, Hulu Plus, and Amazon Prime Instant Video.
+But in reality, customers are able to stream movies and shows from different sources, including Netflix, Hulu, and Amazon Prime Video.
 Customers have a choice of sellers, and competition is fierce.